Cameronsplaze/AWS-ContainerManager/Examples/README.md

     If `Type=TCP`: If established connections open is this or less, you're considered "idle".
 Default is `0`.

     If `Type=UDP`: If how many packets sent/received is less than this, you're considered "idle".
-Default is `32`.
+Default is `32`, BUT can change without warning.
+I'm going to try to keep it in a place that'll work with **all** `Example/*.yaml` games by default.

+    - `Valheim`: Mainly stays between 0-7 packets when idle, with spikes ocationally up to  15.
+Each player will make it jump by  ~5k, very obvious.

     **If the default settings aren't working for the container**: In the AWS Console, you can go into CloudWatch Metrics -> Namespace: `ContainerManager-<ContainerId>-Stack` -> `ContainerNameID` -> and check `Metric-ContainerActivity-*` to see what the current activity is.
 Connect and Disconnect to the container to get an idea what the threshold *should* be.